This blog was originally written in Oct. 2021. It was updated in June 2023 for accuracy and comprehensiveness.

 That’s why accurate, transparent, and coordinated reporting is not only the first step, but also the linchpin of successful CSR initiatives.

 According to Forbes, less than half of public sector organizations fail to produce sustainability reporting.
-Facing mounting pressure to track emissions, waste volumes, and recycling rates, institutions like schools, government orgs, and some medical clinics often don't know where to begin—a cited 37% of those that prepare reports believe they lack the relevant expertise.
+Facing mounting pressure to track emissions, waste volumes, and recycling rates, institutions like schools, government organizations, and some medical clinics often don't know where to begin—37% of those that prepare reports believe they lack the relevant expertise.

 As a strategic partner, one of RoadRunner's core offerings is the ability to provide reliable materials management metrics for businesses in both the public and private sector.